Dead Stream Flooding State Wildlife Management Area: Recent history

-Beginning in August 2018, the Reedsburg Dam is undergoing major reconstruction lasting for at least one year, and the Dead Stream Flooding will be completely drained to allow for only the original flow of the Muskegon River.
-The construction is necessary to repair and rebuild the nearly 80-year-old earthen dike and concrete and steel structures of the dam.
-During the project, portions of the wetlands of the Dead Stream Flooding State Wildlife Management Area will be temporarily dried up; most of the lower water levels will take place around the Reedsburg Dam reservoir and not further upstream along the Muskegon River.
-When the construction project is complete, the reservoir was expected to slowly return to original levels by summer 2020.
+Beginning in August 2018, the Reedsburg Dam underwent major reconstruction that lasted for almost two years.
+The Dead Stream Flooding reservoir was significantly lowered to allow for only the original flow of the Muskegon River.
+The construction was necessary to repair and rebuild the nearly 80-year-old earthen dike and concrete and steel structures of the dam.
+During the project, portions of the wetlands of the Dead Stream Flooding State Wildlife Management Area were temporarily dried up; most of the lower water levels took place near the dam and not further upstream along the Muskegon River.
+When the construction project was completed, the reservoir was projected to return to its normal levels by the end of summer 2020.

-However, due to the COVID-19 pandemic in Michigan, the Reedsburg Dam reconstruction was delayed.
-While more than 90% of the dam project has been completed prior to the delay, the water levels was originally expected to return to normal levels by fall 2020.
-The construction project itself was completely by September 2020, and water levels will be raised slowly to their original level.
+However, due to the COVID-19 pandemic in Michigan, construction work on the dam was delayed.
+While more than 90% of the dam project was completed prior to the delay, water levels were expected to return to normal levels by the end of 2020.
+The construction project itself was completed by September 2020, and water levels were slowly raised to their original level.